joker1007/rspec-power_assert/README.md

      # ./lib/rspec/power_assert.rb:44:in `evaluate_example'
      # ./spec/rspec/power_assert_spec.rb:50:in `block in it_is_asserted_by'

-  6) Rspec::PowerAssert Array#map succ each element
+  6) RSpec::PowerAssert Array#map succ each element
      Failure/Error: it_is_asserted_by "succ each element" do
                subject.map(&:succ) == ["b", "c", "e"] + @array
                |       |           |                    |